-There are no guidelines for preventing MS. There may be some steps that you can take to prevent your child from having flare-ups, for example: Give your child her medicines as prescribed.Have your child avoid hot weather and hot baths and showers.Be sure that she gets adequate rest.Encourage your child to exercise regularly.Have her learn stress reduction techniques.
+There are no guidelines for preventing MS. There may be some steps that you can take to prevent your child from having flare-ups, for example: Give your child medications as prescribed.Have your child avoid hot weather and hot baths and showers.Be sure that your child gets adequate rest.Encourage your child to exercise regularly.Have your child learn stress reduction techniques.

 Try to have your child avoid infection.
 You can do this by:

 hand washing techniquesStaying away from people who are sickCooking food thoroughly